 - Reinforce any changes by embedding new clinical workflow protocols into your practice’s culture and training.

-Equip patients with self-service engagement tools.
+Equip patients with self-service engagement tools

 Practices can also minimize workflow frustrations and implement new protocols by putting patients in the driver’s seat.
 Offering self-service engagement tools improves efficiency while also offering a modern digital experience.